Müllerian anomalies: Pathogenesis

-The human female reproductive system consists of the gonads, external genitalia and the Mullerian duct system.
-Initially in the embryo, both the Wolffian (mesonephric) and Mullerian (paramesonephric) ducts are present, where development of the Wolffian ducts give rise to the male reproductive tract and development of the Mullerian ducts give rise to the female reproductive tract.
+The human female reproductive system consists of the gonads, external genitalia and the Müllerian duct system.
+Initially in the embryo, both the Wolffian (mesonephric) and Müllerian (paramesonephric) ducts are present, where development of the Wolffian ducts give rise to the male reproductive tract and development of the Müllerian ducts give rise to the female reproductive tract.
 These ducts are identical until approximately week 6 of embryonic development.
-In males, the sex-determining region Y (SRY) gene on the Y chromosome suppresses Mullerian duct development, by initiating the production of anti-Mullerian hormone by the Sertoli cells of the testis.
-The Mullerian ducts only develop in the absence of anti-Mullerian hormone, where the Wolffian ducts regress.
+In males, the sex-determining region Y (SRY) gene on the Y chromosome suppresses Müllerian duct development, by initiating the production of anti-Müllerian hormone by the Sertoli cells of the testicle.
+The Müllerian ducts only develop in the absence of anti-Müllerian hormone, where the Wolffian ducts regress.

-Development of the female reproductive tract begins at approximately week 8 of embryonic development, and development of the Mullerian duct system is typically complete by the end of the first trimester.
-The Mullerian ducts develop to give rise to the fallopian tubes, uterus, cervix and upper two-thirds of the vagina.
-The ovaries are not part of the Mullerian system and arise from primordial germ cells, which develop at the genital ridge.
+Development of the female reproductive tract begins at approximately week 8 of embryonic development, and development of the Müllerian duct system is typically complete by the end of the first trimester.
+The Müllerian ducts develop to give rise to the fallopian tubes, uterus, cervix and upper two-thirds of the vagina.
+The ovaries are not part of the Müllerian system and arise from primordial germ cells, which develop at the genital ridge.

-The formation of the female reproductive tract via the Mullerian ducts has 3 distinct stages.
-An array of Mullerian anomalies can occur if any of these processes are arrested or impaired.
+The formation of the female reproductive tract via the Müllerian ducts has 3 distinct stages.
+An array of Müllerian anomalies can occur if any of these processes are arrested or impaired.

-The first stage of Mullerian duct development is organogenesis, where both Mullerian ducts are formed.
-If the formation of the Mullerian ducts is impaired or does not occur, this can give rise to uterine, cervical and/or vaginal hypoplasia or agenesis.
-Mullerian agenesis, also known as the Mayer–Rokitansky–Kuster–Hauser (MRKH) syndrome, results in the congenital absence of the vagina or uterus.
+The first stage of Müllerian duct development is organogenesis, where both Müllerian ducts are formed.
+If the formation of the Müllerian ducts is impaired or does not occur, this can give rise to uterine, cervical and/or vaginal hypoplasia or agenesis.
+Müllerian agenesis, also known as the Mayer–Rokitansky–Kuster–Hauser (MRKH) syndrome, results in the congenital absence of the vagina or uterus.
 Women with MRKH syndrome commonly present with primary amenorrhea, where menstruation does not occur by the age of 16.
-In the first stage of development, it is also possible for only one Mullerian duct to develop, giving rise to a single uterine horn (unicornuate uterus).
+In the first stage of development, it is also possible for only one Müllerian duct to develop, giving rise to a single uterine horn (unicornuate uterus).
 Unicornuate uteri commonly develop on the right side, although the reason for this preference remains elusive.

-The second stage of Mullerian duct development involves the fusion of the inferior portion of the ducts to form the uterus, cervix and upper two-thirds of the vagina.
-The superior part of the Mullerian ducts do not fuse and form the left and right fallopian tubes.
+The second stage of Müllerian duct development involves the fusion of the inferior portion of the ducts to form the uterus, cervix and upper two-thirds of the vagina.
+The superior part of the Müllerian ducts do not fuse and form the left and right fallopian tubes.
 Disruptions to this stage of development can result in didelphys or bicornuate uteri anomalies.
-In both didelphys and bicornuate uteri, the non-fusion of the Mullerian ducts results in two distinct uterine cavities.
+In both didelphys and bicornuate uteri, the non-fusion of the Müllerian ducts results in two distinct uterine cavities.

-The third and final stage of Mullerian duct development is septal resorption.
-After the lower Mullerian ducts fuse, a central septum is left behind, and this partition must be eliminated to give rise to a single uterine cavity, cervical canal and vaginal canal.
+The third and final stage of Müllerian duct development is septal resorption.
+After the lower Müllerian ducts fuse, a central septum is left behind, and this partition must be eliminated to give rise to a single uterine cavity, cervical canal and vaginal canal.
 Defects in septal resorption may produce a septate uterus or arcuate uterus, where the septum divides the uterine cavity.
-More than 50% of women with reported Mullerian anomalies have septate uteri.
+More than 50% of women with reported Müllerian anomalies have septate uteri.